EYFS Parents & Carers Meeting

 Personal, Social and Emotional Development

-- We will be thinking about the different characters might be feeling. e.g. how do the three little wolves feel when the big bad pig comes along, how does the giant feel that someone has come into his home uninvited.
+We will be thinking about the different characters might be feeling. e.g. ‘How does the ugly duckling feel when he is left out?’; ‘How do the three little wolves feel when the big bad pig appears?’

 The children will be looking at well known traditional tales with a twist.
 We will be thinking of different endings to traditional tales.